Unveiling the Influence of Amplifying Language-Specific Neurons: Methodology

 \paragraph{Language-Specific Neurons.}

-\textit{language activation probablity entropy} (LAPE) method~\citep{tang2024languagespecificneuronskeymultilingual} was adopted to identify language-specific neurons.
+\textit{language activation probablity entropy} (LAPE) method~\citep{tang2024languagespecificneuronskeymultilingual} is adopted to identify language-specific neurons.
 The probability of activation for the $j$-th neuron within the $i$-th layer when processing language $k$, denoted by $p^{k}_{i,j}$, is estimated according to:

 The expectation is taken over all tokens from sentences in language $k$, where $\mathbb{I}(.)$ is an indicator function that returns $1$ if the condition is true and $0$ otherwise; and $\texttt{act}(i,j)$ denotes the activation value of the $j$-th neuron in the $i$-th layer.
 Let $\mathbf{p}_{i,j} = [p^{1}_{i,j}, \dots, p^{k}_{i,j}, \dots, p^{|L|}_{i,j}]$ represent a list of activation probabilities for a set of languages $L$.
 These probabilities are then normalized to yield the L1-norm version, denoted by $p'_{i,j}$.
 Using this normalized version, the LAPE score of the $j$-th neuron in the $i$-th layer is formally defined as: